Potatoritos/funny-mobs/README.md

 ## Settings

 - `/scoreboard players set natural_spawns pfm_settings [0/1]`
-  - Determines whether funny mobs should spawn naturally (Funny mobs replace 1% of skeletons and zombies)
+  - Determines whether funny mobs should spawn naturally (5% of zombies are replaced with Animated Spikes and Arsonists, 2.5% of skeletons are replaced with Push Strokers)
   - Default: 1 (enabled)
 - `/scoreboard players set hell_mode pfm_settings [0/1]`
   - Doubles funny mob spawn rate
-  - Funny mobs are replaced with their hell variant (buffed stats)
+  - Funny mobs are replaced with their hell variant (artificial difficulty increase)
-  - Hell-variant bosses start spawning naturally (replacing 1% of skeletons and zombies)
+  - Hell-variant bosses start spawning naturally (replacing another 2.5% of skeletons and zombies)
   - This setting has no effect if `natural_spawns` is disabled
   - Default: 0 (disabled)
 - `/function funnymob:settings/reset`